 When is Stripe’s IPO date?

-Where will Stripe be listing?
+Where will Stripe list?

 What is Stripe’s IPO valuation and share price?